 top of page

-We are inviting proposals for a musician, or collective of musicians, to compose and/or arrange suitable traditional music and Gaelic song for a performance, or performances, to be premiered at this year’s Blas Festival, due to take place between 1 and 9 September 2023.
+The Blas Festival inviting proposals for a musician, or collective of musicians, to compose and/or arrange suitable traditional music and Gaelic song for a performance, or performances, to be premiered at this year’s Blas Festival, due to take place between 4 and 12 September 2026.

 The main aim of Blas is to celebrate Highland music, Gaelic language and culture and the festival is held each year throughout the administrative area of The Highland Council with additional events occasionally held in the Western Isles.